Sarah Lawson (actress): Television

 Lawson's work on television included Time and the Conways, An Ideal Husband, Rupert of Hentzau, Corridors of Power, The White Guard, Crown Court (TV series) ('No Smoke without Fire'), The Odd Man, 'The Trollenberg Terror', (vide (Latin) The Trollenberg Terror film adaptation), Bergerac, and Zero One.
 She made guest appearances in such series as The Buccaneers (1956 TV series), The Avengers, The Saint, Gideon's Way, The Professionals, The Persuaders!, Danger Man, Jason King (TV series) and Callan.

 Lawson's most significant television work was in the Granada TV series The Odd Man, starring Moultrie Kelsall and Edwin Richfield, and written by TV writer Edward Boyd.
 She also appeared as Soviet spy Flo Mayhew in two episodes of the series Callan, starring Edward Woodward.

-Lawson played the prison governor in the final season of Within These Walls, in 1978, the third actress after Googie Withers and Katharine Blake, to play the role.
+Lawson played the prison governor in the final season of Within These Walls, in 1978, becoming the third actress after Googie Withers and Katherine Blake to play the role.